windmaomao/windmaomao.github.io/resume/frontend.md

 Reusable Component

 : - Reusable branding header, footer, menu as well as pluggable generic services
+  - Custom form layout and field validation via template and reactive form engine
+  - Use *angular-calendar* to create custom montly calendar and events view
+  - Theme pie, column, statck charts with consistent look and feel
   - Directives for single and multiple select form input with consistent look and feel
   - Directives for date picker and date range picker with consistent look and feel
   - Use third party *Ag-grid* for sophisticated business grid usage with custom theme designed